TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 ```
 You can see that it gives us the benefit of "naturally" mutating objects that are otherwise immutable.
 Additionally it really focuses on the bits that we care about and leaves everything else up to JFixture.
-The reflection may look counter-productive, but in the rare occurrence we rename properties or change types of properties the tests will fail at runtime;
+The reflection may look counter-productive, but in the rare instance we rename properties or change types of properties the tests will fail at runtime;
 which is slower to detect than a compile error, but we're still protected from false positives.

 Sometimes each object has to contain self-consistent data, for example: each leg has to be a non-zero length travel.
 In this case `intercept` comes in handy combined with `setField`: